angusturner/angusturner.github.io/_posts/2017-11-03-pytorch-gaussian-mixture-model.markdown

 ### Computing Posteriors

-In order to recompute the parameters, we need to apply Bayes rule to likelihoods, as follows:
+In order to recompute the parameters we apply Bayes rule to likelihoods as follows:

 $$